andrii2g/dns-switcher/README.md

 | `quad9` | `9.9.9.9`, `149.112.112.112` |
 | `auto` | Restore DHCP/default DNS |

+You can add more custom DNS as you need

 ## Platforms

 - Windows 10 / Windows 11 with PowerShell 5.1+ via [scripts/set-dns.ps1](scripts\set-dns.ps1)